 Interestingly, as part of the invasion in the story, a large UFO is portrayed hovering over London Landmarks, foreshadowing a similar scene in the more recent Independence Day.

 This episode has previously been available on VHS and repeated on UK Gold, but has recently been re-mastered and restored from the original film negatives for release on DVD.
-The link is part of the Dr. Who Restoration Team web site, who are a group of people in the broadcasting industry who volunteer their time to restore historic and often recently re-discovered episodes of the series.
+The work is part of the Dr. Who Restoration Team, who are a group of people in the broadcasting industry who volunteer their time to restore historic and often recently re-discovered episodes of the series.

 The station has also been used more recently in the 1970s as a location for another cult science fiction series.
 This time it's the children's programme The Tomorrow People in which the characters have a secret laboratory based in an unspecified abandoned Underground Station.